MicrosoftDocs/power-platform/power-virtual-agents/authoring-create-edit-topics.md

 ## Edit topics with the code editor

 The code editor shows the topic in [YAML](https://yaml.org/), a markup language which is easy to read and understand.
-Use the code editor to copy and paste individual nodes, or export the entire topic.
+Use the code editor to copy and paste topics from other bots, even ones created by other authors.

 > [!IMPORTANT]
 > Designing a topic entirely in the code editor is currently not fully supported.